 Words You'll Never Hear on Your Flight

 Those words are "one of our engines just failed."
 Instead, pilots say, passengers will hear the words "one of our engines is indicating improperly" or they'll say nothing at all.
-I experienced this on a flight from London Heathrow Airport to Washington Dulles International Airport, where they said nothing.
-I noticed we were turning around and asked the flight attendant what was happening.
-The pilot came on 15 minutes later and said similar words.
+Modern jets are built to be able to continue to fly if one engine is lost.

 Why You Really Get Sick on a Flight

-I admit it -- I'm a germophobe.
-And airplanes are nothing more than flying Petri dishes.
-I keep hand sanitizer and baby wipes in my personal airline amenity kit.
+Airplanes can be hell for germaphobes, making them nothing more than flying Petri dishes.
+You may want to keep at least hand sanitizer and baby wipes in a personal airline amenity kit.
 Why?
 Because aircraft cleaners don't have time to wipe down an aircraft between flights, so things like seatback trays, air, and light controls, seatbelts and lavatories are breeding grounds for germs that cause illness.

 No More Voluntary Delays

 Thanks to the Department of Transportation, there's an emphasis on on-time performance where pilots aren't allowed to delay a flight anymore.
 A Charlotte, North Carolina-based pilot admits that airlines have adjusted flight arrival times so they can have a better record of on-time arrivals by saying a flight takes two hours when it really takes an hour and 45 minutes.Continue to 13 of 15 below.